-I'd like to warmly welcome all of you joining us this year and say a huge thank you for putting yourselves forward to be academic reps!
-Academic representation is a vital part of improving every student's experience and all of you will have the opportunity to make a real impact on teaching and learning at Holloway: past achievements of reps have included extending coursework deadlines, changing assessment methods and organising lectures from external academics.
-Student feedback has never been more important as we re-evaluate COVID-19 measures and with your help, we'll be able to put student voice at the centre of key discussions.
+All of us will have the opportunity to make tangible impact on teaching and learning at Royal Holloway.
+Past achievements of reps have included extending coursework deadlines, changing assessment methods and organising lectures from external academics.
+Student feedback has never been more important as we transition back into an in-person university experience and I will ensure we put student voices at the centre of decisive discussions.